 - Establishing partnerships among the local authorities in the region

 - Deepening the collaboration between the local authorities and the public sector, the private sector and nongovernmental organizations (NGOs)

-At the forum, comprised of government officials from the Israeli ministries of Interior, Finance, Economy and the Prime-Minister’s Office, in addition to municipal leaders and regional cluster players, Yesha Sivan presented our recent work, “Employment Black Holes” (co-authored with Nathan Zeldes) explores policy measures that city leaders must take to discover their city’s unique advantages and use them to create, develop and sustain quality jobs.
+At the forum, comprised of government officials from the Israeli ministries of Interior, Finance, Economy and the Prime-Minister’s Office, in addition to municipal leaders and regional cluster players, Yesha Sivan presented our recent work, “Employment Black Holes” (co-authored with Nathan Zeldes), exploring policy measures that city leaders must take to discover their city’s unique advantages and use them to create, develop and sustain quality jobs.
 Rafi Segal discussed models of regional economic development employed in China, Poland and the USA.

 View photos of the forum in the gallery below.